Breadcrumb

 Books, e-books and media from the library's collection may be placed on reserve.
 Materials circulate for limited periods for maximum student use.
 Journals, reference materials or items from other institutions cannot be placed on reserve.

 If we don't own a requested title, we will purchase a copy.
 If we cannot obtain a requested title or an appropriate number of copies, we will reach out to you to determine if personal copies are available to be placed on reserve.
 Please allow 2-5 weeks for purchasing.

-We will put e-books on reserve instead of print versions when available.
+Media requests should include videos available through Kanopy so we can ensure their availability for the length of the course.
+Media available through streaming services such as Netflix or borrowed through movie services such as Redbox may not be placed on reserve.
+All requested materials must be lawfully acquired or purchased copies.
 Media on course reserves may only be watched by students enrolled in your course; a public screening cannot happen without public performance rights.
 Please notify students of this copyright issue.

 Electronic Reserves (E-Reserves)